syncfusion-content/winui-docs/winui/Polar-Chart/Legend.md

 ![Checkbox support for legend in WinUI Polar Chart](Legend_images/WinUI_PolarChart_Legend_CheckBox.png)

 ## Toggle series visibility

 By enabling the [ToggleSeriesVisibility]() property, the visibility of the series can be controlled by tapping the legend item.
 By default, the value of [ToggleSeriesVisibility]() property is `False`.

-We can enable the [ToggleSeriesVisibility]() property as in below code example:

 {% tabs %}